This is one of two stories about theatre in Arizona; click here to read more.

 “I tried not to have any preconceived notions [about Native Nation], knowing how Cornerstone works,” says Reed, who also directs the Gammage’s cultural participation projects and its Beyond Series.

 Native Nation was not Gammage’s first foray into Native American theatre and performance, said Reed.
-While it is best known for presenting major Broadway touring productions, like Hamilton, Book of Mormon, and Wicked, Reed says ASU Gammage sponsored a full-length Native production, Dances With a Dream, in 1995, and has since hosted a wide range of Indigenous performers from around the world.
+While it is best known for presenting major Broadway touring productions, like Hamilton, Book of Mormon, and Wicked, Reed says ASU Gammage sponsored a full-length Native production, Dancers of the Dreaming, in 1995, a collaboration with the Salt River Pima-Maricopa Indian Community (SRPMIC).
+The show included performers from SRPMIC and Aboriginal performers from Australia.
+About 10,000 people from five states traveled to Arizona to see the show.
+In the years since, Gammage has hosted a wide range of Indigenous performers from around the world.

 Among the most gratifying things about creating the first two plays, according to FastHorse and Garcés, has been the change effected in the communities where the plays were created.
 Cornerstone has been known to complement or spur activism when it stages a play within a community, and Urban Rez and Native Nation are no exception.
 Garcés said the productions helped generate a sense of community and empowerment among the cast, crew, and the shows’ largely Indian audiences.